Table of Contents Show

-If you have an older version of Mac that runs on macOS Monterey and earlier or have upgraded to the macOS Ventura, it is possible to change your Mac’s name in both the operating systems.
+If you have an older version of Mac that runs on macOS Monterey and earlier or have upgraded to macOS Ventura, it is possible to change your Mac’s name in both operating systems.

 In this post, you will find the entire process of changing your Mac’s computer name in macOS Monterrey or earlier and macOS Ventura.

 There are two ideal and primary ways to change the MacBook’s name: From your Mac’s system settings and using the Terminal Command Line Like change Mac Hostname, so keep reading to learn them.